-See “Recent Lectures” below for the first of three to be given in Spring 2018 at the American University of Beirut.
+See “Recent Lectures” below for three to be given in Spring 2018 at the American University of Beirut.

-Throughout 2017, we will be putting together the massive Wiley-Blackwell Companion to World Literature.
-See this space in 2018 for a project description.
+We continue to work on the Wiley-Blackwell Companion to World Literature.
+See this space in mid-2018 for a project description.

 “The Real Problem with World Literature.”
 Le Comparatisme comme approche critique/Comparative Literature as a Critical Approach.
 Local et mondial : circulations / Local and Global: Circulations, Tome 5.
 Ed.
 Anne Tomiche.
 Paris : Classiques Garnier, 2017.
 73-80.

 This short essay focuses on two contemporary Arabic novels, Rabi Jaber’s Berytus: madina taht al-ard (Berytus: City Underground), published in 2005, and Najwa Barakat’s Ya salam, published in 1999 to argue that the critique of World Literature as a homogenizing approach is misplaced.

 Planetary Modernisms: Provocations on Modernity Across Time by Susan Stanford Friedman.
 Los Angeles Review of Books.
 13 June 2016.

 “Institution and Practice of Comparative Literature in Lebanon.”
 Comparative Literature Studies.
 51.3 (2014).

 “Discourses of the 2011 Arab Revolutions.”
 Journal of Arabic Literature 43.2-3 (2013): 484-509.